shediao/sccache/docs/Distributed.md

 auth = { type = "oauth2_implicit", client_id = "...", auth_url = "..." }
 ```

-The client should then run `sccache --dist-auth` and follow the instructions to retrieve
+The client should then run `ccache --dist-auth` and follow the instructions to retrieve
 a token.
 This will be automatically cached locally for the token expiry period (manual
 revalidation will be necessary after expiry).